jina-ai/reader/README.md

 Convert any URL to an **LLM-friendly** input with a simple prefix `https://r.jina.ai/`.
 Get improved output for your agent and RAG systems at no cost.

 - Live demo: https://jina.ai/reader
-- Or just visit https://r.jina.ai/https://github.com/jina-ai/reader and see yourself.
+- Or just visit this URL https://r.jina.ai/https://github.com/jina-ai/reader and see yourself.

 ![banner-reader-api.png](https://jina.ai/banner-reader-api.png)